How to Incorporate Social Proof on Your Website (And Why You Want To)

 User Activity

 Another way to incorporate social proof into your eCommerce website would be to include recent user activity.
-You can embed a social proof notification tool on your website to show how many people have recently made a purchase.
-For companies that have a large customer base, there really is power in numbers.
+You can embed a social presence notification tool on your website to show how many people have recently purchased.
+There is power in numbers for companies with a large customer base.

-Think about it.
-If you’re trying to decide between two companies offering the same products/services.
-One has serviced 10 people while the other has serviced 1,000, which company are you more likely to make a purchase from?
-User activity numbers can also be useful for social media/blog followers, subscribers, and viewers (for videos).
+Think about it if you’re trying to decide between companies offering the same products/services.
+One has serviced ten people while the other has serviced 1,000.
+Which company are you more likely to purchase from?
+User activity numbers can also be helpful for social media/blog followers, subscribers, and viewers (for videos).

 Awards and Recognition

-Not to toot your own horn, but getting awards or receiving recognition is an honor.
+Not to toot your own horn, but getting awards or recognition is an honor.
 It solidifies your brand and sets you apart from the competition.
-In fact, awards and recognition are also social proof concepts that you can implement on your website.
+Awards and recognition are also social proof concepts that you can implement on your website.

 Being by another reputable agency or organization often requires you to undergo a great deal of scrutiny.
-To meet the necessary requirements.
-This increases the level of trust between you and consumers which essentially increases the chances of making a sale.
+To meet the requirements.
+This increases the trust between you and consumers, increasing the chances of making a sale.
 If your brand has an award, you should add it to your website proudly.

 Whether you’re a startup looking to build brand awareness or an established company looking to increase conversion rates on your eCommerce site, implementing social proof concepts throughout your website can make a significant difference.
 Consider trying some of the ideas above.
 So, see just how influential your existing customers can be in helping you to grow your business.